KimKirk/Jeopardy-Game-Theory-Analysis/README.md

 - Entertainment: Television Game Show

 - A descriptive data analysis was performed on Jeopardy game data.
 216,930 rows were imported, cleaned, and analyzed.
-Analysis of the difficulty level of specific topics in the game Jeopary by determining the average value of questions containing a given keyword, with the idea that identifying these high value questions can be used as a successful strategy to win the game.
+Analysis of the difficulty level of specific topics in the game Jeopardy by determining the average value of questions containing a given keyword, with the idea that identifying these high value questions can be used as a successful strategy to win the game.

 - 216,930 rows of data set that includes 7 features.